spinnaker/spinnaker.github.io/setup/configuration/index.md

           token: [vault access token]
 ```

-> The above example configures authentication for Vault using the Vault
+> The above example configures authentication for Vault using using a static
-> `X-Config-Token` header, via the setting of the
+> authentication token, via the setting of the
 > `spring.cloud.config.server.vault.token` property.
 In Spinnaker 1.18, you  can
 > use other methods of configuring authentication for Vault.
 See the relevant
 > [Spring Cloud Config Server